Roasted Red Snapper with Bell Peppers

 You don’t have to use Red Snapper.
 Any thick fletch fish you like will do.
 For the sweet peppers, mini red peppers will work as well.
 You can also substitute shallots for red onions.

-I used Noubess Fish & Seafood seasoning which is salt-free and makes it easy to control both flavor and sodium.
-I also use Noubess Hot and Spicy Pineapple to bring out the flavors of the snapper.
+I used Noubess Fish & Seafood seasoning, which is salt-free and makes it easy to control flavor and sodium.
+I also use Noubess Hot and Spicy Sauce to bring out the flavors of the snapper.
 Depending on the type of fish you will be using, you will need to adjust the seasoning.
 Denser fish requires more seasoning and salt.

 Tips and Notes